 Position the carpeted bunks as far apart as practical.
 Pull the boat onto the trailer until the bunk pipe is within approximately 2 to 4 in.
-[5.1 to 10.2 cm] of the transom, and the bunks extend 1 to 2 in.
-[2.5 to 5.1 cm] beyond the transom.
+(5.1 to 10.2 cm) of the transom, and the bunks extend 1 to 2 in.
+(2.5 to 5.1 cm) beyond the transom.
 If the boat is loaded further back than this, the excess weight could cause the bunk supports to slip violently, causing damage to the hull.
 This will void the warranty.

 When locating and adjusting trailer bunk supports to boats with longitudinal type frames, care must be taken to place the bunks directly underneath the outside longitudinals.
 The outside longitudinal can be identified by locating the second row of rivets from the center keel on the hull bottom.
-On most boats this is approximately 17 in.
-[43 cm] from the center line.
+On Classic and Escape models, this is approximately 17 in [43 cm] while Competitor and Trophy models, this is approximately 24 in [61 cm].